Vermont Attorney General's Office Fourth Annual Earth Day Essay Challenge

 The Vermont Attorney General wants to hear from young Vermonters about the environment.
 The Attorney General’s Office is holding an Earth Day Essay Challenge for 5th and 6th graders all around Vermont to submit essays on Earth Day and the environment.

-Essay Topics: 5th and 6th graders are encouraged to be creative and to write about their thoughts on Earth Day and Vermont’s environment.
-Suggestions include: What do you love about Vermont’s environment—clean air, wildlife, its lakes, rivers, and mountains?
+Essay Topics: Students are encouraged to be creative and write about their thoughts on Earth Day and the environment.
+Ideas include: What do you love about Vermont’s environment—clean air, wildlife, lakes, rivers, mountains?
 How do you enjoy Vermont’s environment?
-What do you care most about with the environment?
+What do you care about most?
 What does Earth Day mean to you?
-What are your concerns about the future of Vermont’s environment?
-How does Vermont’s changing environment impact outdoor recreation, winter sports, wildlife habitat, farming, our health, or other things?
+Do you have any concerns about the future of the environment?
+How does Vermont’s changing environment impact wildlife habitat, our health, recreation, winter sports, farming, communities, or other things?
 What do you think we should do to help protect the environment?
 You do not need to cover any or all of these topics—these are just ideas!

-For Teachers: 5th and 6th grade teachers who have students participating in the essay challenge and who would like to have an Environmental Protection Division attorney speak with their class about the environmental work of the Attorney General’s Office virtually during the event period should contact Natasha Sala at firstname.lastname@example.org.
+For Teachers: Teachers who have students participating in the Challenge and who would like to have an Environmental Protection Unit attorney speak with their class about the environmental work of the Attorney General’s Office during the event period should contact Natasha Sala at firstname.lastname@example.org.